Chart Color Schemes

 Broken Hill has shown very soft population growth performance across periods assessed by AreaSearch

-As of August 2025, Broken Hill's population is approximately 17,563, a decrease of 25 people from the 2021 Census figure of 17,588.
-This decline, representing a 0.1% change, is inferred from the estimated resident population of 17,541 in June 2024 and an additional 9 validated new addresses since the Census date.
-The population density is around 103 persons per square kilometer.
-Over the past decade, Broken Hill has shown resilient growth patterns with a compound annual growth rate of -0.6%, outperforming its SA3 area.
-Overseas migration was the primary driver of population gains during this period.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Broken Hill's population was approximately 17,563 as of November 2025, according to AreaSearch's analysis.
+This figure represents a decrease of 25 people since the 2021 Census, which recorded a population of 17,588.
+The change is inferred from an estimated resident population of 17,541 in June 2024 and the addition of 9 validated new addresses post-Census.
+This results in a density ratio of 103 persons per square kilometer.
+Over the past decade, Broken Hill exhibited resilient growth patterns with a compound annual growth rate of -0.6%, outperforming its SA3 area.
+Overseas migration was the primary driver of population gains during recent periods.

 Frequently Asked Questions - Population